 Select the most appropriate device needed at the moment.
 Second, it is necessary that you maintain the form of the screwdriver’s tip to avoid damage to the implement or injury to yourself.

 Pliers are used to hold little objects or to bend or cut wires.
 Just like the other tools mentioned, there a variety of pliers available that come in different shapes and sizes.
+Always be aware of electrical safety and make sure the power is turned off before starting ANY HVAC job.

 The most ideal for pipe work is the locking-type pliers (Vise-Grips).
 These pliers have the most effective holding power.
 Tension degrees are also adjustable.
 Pliers should never replace wrenches.